nidheesh1994/createRepository/README.md

 ### Create a new repository

-To create a new repository open terminal and run the command "php createRepository RepositoryName".
+To create a new repository open terminal and run the command "php createRepository.php RepositoryName".
 This will generate a repository folder inside app/Repositories with two files RepositoryNameInterface.php and RepositoryNameRepository.php